-To effectively manage a problem, consistent and accurate measuring and monitoring it is essential.
+To effectively manage a problem, consistent and accurate measurement and monitoring is essential.
 Mapping and monitoring tropical carbon stocks and fluxes is critical for closing the global carbon budget, constraining future climate change projections, and for improving measurement, reporting, and validation (MRV) of carbon credits, offering clear applications for PANGEA data, analysis, and methodological improvements.
-Improving climate change projections, especially decreasing uncertainty around carbon fluxes of tropical forests, tropical land use change, and tropical forest responses to climate change are critical to deliver per the National Science and Technology (NSTC) Fast Track Action Committee (FTAC) on Climate Services March 2023 report.
-Results from PANGEA will improve our understanding of the carbon content of tropical forests, currently a significant source of uncertainty in the global carbon budget in the following ways:
+Improving climate change projections, especially decreasing uncertainty around carbon fluxes of tropical forests, tropical land use change, and tropical forest responses to climate change are critical(NSTC; FTAC)_ to deliver per the National Science and Technology (NSTC) Fast Track Action Committee (FTAC) on Climate Services March 2023 report.
+While PANGEA will not focus on carbon accounting, results from PANGEA can improve our understanding of the changing carbon content of tropical forests, currently a significant source of uncertainty in the global carbon budget in the following ways.